PathDNA/atoms/README.md

-# Atomic
+# Atoms
-Atomic is a helper library which provides atomic primitives.
+Atoms is a QoL helper library which provides atomic primitives.

 ## Purpose
 The goal of this library is to reduce the amount of mundane boilplate code associated with managing atomic-friendly values